henrikchan-ops/neurosignallab/notes/eeg_basics.md

 ## 7. Events, Annotations, Onset, and Duration

 Annotations are time labels attached to events in the raw-data.
 Using the annotation, we can extract the numerical timing markers called Events.
 Events are numerical timing markers used to represent when experimental conditions occur.
 They tell the analysis code where in the continuous EEG recording a condition starts.
-The resulting Event-dictionary can then be used to create Epochs from the Raw-data.
+The resulting Event-dictionary can then be used to create Epochs from the Raw-data.[^mne-annotations]

 An annotation is divided into:
 Onset -> time until event starts